Stephen Hasner | Workers' Compensation | October 12, 2017

 In fact, if you’re injured in a car accident by someone else’s negligence, you may also have a third-party personal injury claim.
 Car accidents can cost you a great deal more than just lost work and medical expenses, and if your injuries were caused by another’s negligence, an experienced personal injury attorney can help you recover your actual losses through a third-party personal injury case.

-Consult with an Experienced Atlanta Work-Related Accident Attorney Today
+Consult with an Experienced Atlanta Workers’ Compensation Attorney at Hasner Law PC Today

 If you’ve been injured while driving on the job in Atlanta, you have a workers’ compensation claim.
 If your job-related injuries were caused by someone else’s negligence, you may also have a personal injury case.
-These cases can be extremely complicated, but Hasner Law is here to help you understand your case and your rights as we fight to obtain the full compensation to which you’re entitled.
-Please give our Atlanta office a call at (678) 888-4878 .
-You can also reach a member of our legal team via live chat.
+These cases can be extremely complicated, but Hasner Law PC is here to help you understand your case and your rights as we fight to obtain the full compensation to which you’re entitled.